josephwoodward/GlobalExceptionHandlerDotNet/README.md

 Expires: -1

 {
-  "Message": "An error occured whilst processing your request" }
+  "Message": "An error occurred whilst processing your request" }
 ```